-Having to communicate with patients with dementia and/or other cognitive impairment is not just something that will be encountered on an elderly ward or in long-term care facilities.
-People with dementia get acutely ill too, and can be in A&E, a GP surgery or any ward.
-Being able to get the most out of communication is of utmost importance, both to the patient and to you.
+Communicating with patients who have dementia and/or other forms of cognitive impairment is not just something that will be encountered on an elderly care ward or in long-term care facilities.
+People with dementia get acutely ill too and can present in A&E, a GP surgery or on any other ward.
+Being able to get the most out of communication is of the utmost importance for both you and the patient.

 Redirection instead of correction

 This is something I know a lot of people (myself included) struggle with.
 When a patient is talking about something you know cannot be true:

 The best answer here is a fairly unhelpful “Try to do neither”.

 Mrs Jones is an 82-year-old lady who you know has moderate/severe Alzheimer’s disease, but you’re unsure about the rest of her medical history.
 She has been on the ward for three days, being treated for a lower respiratory tract infection.
 She is wandering through the ward and looks upset.

 You:“Hello, Mrs Jones.
 My name is ………. and I’m [insert role here].
 Is everything okay?”

 Patient: “No, no love.
 I have to find my parents.
 They don’t know where I am and they’ll be worried.
 I need to let them know that I’m here and getting better.”

 There are several ways to respond to this.
 It is improbable (but not impossible) that Mrs Jones’ parents are alive and wondering where she is.
 ‘Correcting’ Mrs Jones and attempting to orientate her to time and place may cause her to become more upset and angry.
 Lying to Mrs Jones is not ethical, nor is it helpful to collude with the patient.
 Perhaps a helpful approach in this situation would be to try to reassure Mrs Jones that you will ensure the necessary people will be informed.